 4 utilisations de l'aloe vera durant l'été.

-1. Aloe vera as a Moisturizer for the Skin
+1. Aloe vera for skin hydration.

-Aloe vera gel is obtained by mechanically pressing the leaves of aloe vera or aloe barbadensis.
-It is rich in polysaccharides, vitamins, trace elements, enzymes and amino acids.
-In summer, the sun is usually omnipresent.
-Even though it is nice to enjoy it, constant exposure to the sun can dry out skin and hair.
+Thealoe vera gelis derived from the mechanical pressing of aloe vera leaves or Aloe barbadensis.
+It is rich in polysaccharides, vitamins, trace elements, enzymes, and amino acids.
+In the summer, the sun is usually omnipresent.
+Even though it's pleasant to enjoy it, being constantly exposed can dry out the skin and hair.

-2. Aloe vera To Relieve Sunburn
+2. Aloe vera for relieving sunburns.

 Sources